elenderg/PAL-1000/instruções de compilação.md

 `/routine/destroy [entry]/no/no/no/no//0/0/00000000/`
 `/variable/parameter/no/entry/entry/entry/entry/00000000/no/1/no////`
-` `

 158. Extra credit exercise: You probably noticed that the generated routines above have no meat in them.
 That's because we don't list routine bodies until later when they've been compiled.
 But let's take a peek.
-In the gray, get into the son's compiler, find the "list a routine" routine, and add this line (including the comment at the end)...`
+In the gray, get into the son's compiler, find the "list a routine" routine, and add this line (including the comment at the end)...

-`If the routine's moniker starts with "~", append the routine's body string to the buffer; advance the buffer. \*** testing only
+`If the routine's moniker starts with "~", append the routine's body string to the buffer; advance the buffer. \*** testing only`

-...just before the "Advance the buffer" line at the end of that routine.
+...just before the "Advance the buffer` line at the end of that routine.

 Now run the son, open and list the daughter, and examine the listing.
 The finalize routine for our "~inline compiler type" now looks like this (without the word-wrap):